 You’ll find mentions of Arkle throughout National Hunt racing including the Grade 1 race that bears his name at the Cheltenham Festival, the Arkle Challenge Trophy.
 There are many important trials for that Grade 1 novice chase including the Arkle Challenge Trophy Trial Novices’ Chase which is run over the same course and distance in November.

 On paper, there is no better trial for the Arkle at the Cheltenham Festival than the Arkle Trial Novices’ Chase.
 Both races take place over a distance of two miles, both are run over the Old Course at Cheltenham and both feature 13 fences in running.

 Many horses have tried and failed to win big races of all different types at Cheltenham but have fallen short due to the fact it is left-handed or because of the Cheltenham hill that horses must sprint up on their way to the finish.
 You would think, therefore, that trainers and owners would make sure their leading Arkle hopes take the trial in.
 That is not the case however.

 The history of the Arkle Chase goes back to 1987 when it was run as the Coventry Novices’ Chase.
-In all the years since (up to 2019) only once has a horse won the Arkle Trial before winning the Arkle at the Cheltenham Festival.
+In all the years since (up to 2022) only twice has a horse won the Arkle Trial before winning the Arkle at the Cheltenham Festival.
 Ironically, there are few horses who needed an ideal trial for the Arkle less than Azertyuiop who was the 5/4 favourite for both races, taking the Arkle Trophy in 2003.
 There was then a seventeen year wait for the next dual winner, when Put The Kettle On won for Henry De Bromhead and Aidan Coleman.

 Following the Market Often Pays Off